Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Application to Kawahara equation

 \subsection{Proof of stability}

-Determining rigorously the stability of traveling waves is in general a non-trivial problem.
+Determining the stability of traveling waves is in general a non-trivial problem.
 Indeed, in some cases, a spectral theory is not enough to provide a conclusion.
 The particular case of the Kawahara equation falls into the class of model equations for one-dimensional long nonlinear waves (cf. \cite{stability_Albert}).
 Albert in \cite{stability_Albert} studied the stability of solitary solutions to this specific kind of equations.
 Other works, such as \cite{Weinstein_existence_dynamic_solitary} and \cite{LEVANDOSKY_stability_analysis}, also derived some criteria for obtaining the stability of the soliton.
 In this section we focus on the results of Albert \cite{stability_Albert}.
 The author derived a theorem (see Theorem 3.1 in \cite{stability_Albert}) that gives necessary conditions to obtain the (orbital) stability of the soliton.
 Our goal is to prove that these conditions are satisfied in the case of the soliton proved in Theorem \ref{th:proof_kdv}.
 We first derive a necessary intermediate result.

-\begin{prop} Let $\mathcal{C} >0$ be such that $\|D\mathbb{F}_e(u_0)^{-1}\|_l \leq \mathcal{C}$ and let $r_0 >0$ and $\tilde{u} \in H^l$ defined in Theorem $\ref{th:proof_kdv}$.
+\begin{prop} Let $\mathcal{C} >0$ be such that $\|D\mathbb{F}_e(u_0)^{-1}\|_{2,l} \leq \mathcal{C}$ and let $r_0 >0$ and $\tilde{u} \in H^l$ defined in Theorem $\ref{th:proof_kdv}$.
 If where $\kappa$ satisfies \eqref{eq : kappa in kdv}, then $D\mathbb{F}_e(\tilde{u})$ is invertible and